You are browsing documentation for an outdated version. See the

 application credentials.
 With third-party (external) OAuth2 support, developers

 of their choice.

-In the Kong Gateway 2.2.1.x version and later, support has been added
+In the Kong Enterprise 2.2.1.x version and later, support has been added

 for the Key Authentication plugin to use with Kong as the system of record.